 Edit your budget

-- Set a daily or monthly budget for your ads, with the flexibility to change it at any time.
+- Set a monthly budget for your ads, with the flexibility to change it at any time.

 - Choose a budget based on your advertising goals and the amount that you're comfortable spending.